esantiel/solutions_repo/docs/1 Physics/2 Gravity/Problem_3.md

 # Problem 3
-Let’s explore the trajectories of a freely released payload near Earth—a captivating problem that ties together gravitational physics, orbital mechanics, and numerical simulation.
-Below is a comprehensive response in Markdown format, including a Python script for simulation and visualization, fulfilling all deliverables.

----

-# Trajectories of a Freely Released Payload Near Earth
+## Trajectories of a Freely Released Payload Near Earth

-## Motivation
 When a payload is released from a rocket near Earth, its subsequent path is shaped by its initial position, velocity, and Earth’s gravitational pull.
 Depending on these conditions, the trajectory could be elliptical (orbiting), parabolic (just escaping), or hyperbolic (escaping with excess speed).
 This scenario is fundamental to space mission design, such as deploying satellites, planning reentries, or achieving escape velocities, offering a practical lens into celestial mechanics.

+---
 [Simulation](Problem_3.html)

-## Task Breakdown
+---

 ### 1. Analysis of Possible Trajectories